It is your choice whether or not to have a prenatal screening test. There is not a right or wrong choice.

 - Do I want to know the chance of my baby having Down syndrome, trisomy 18 or open neural tube defect?

 2. What would I do with this information?

 What could you do with this information:

-Pregnancy management: If you are found to be at increased risk for one of these conditions, your health care provider may suggest additional tests (e.g. diagnostic testing, more ultrasounds) and/or suggest changes to how your pregnancy is managed or the way your baby is delivered
+Pregnancy management: If you are found to be at increased chance for one of these conditions, your health care provider may suggest additional tests (e.g. diagnostic testing, more ultrasounds) and/or suggest changes to how your pregnancy is managed or the way your baby is delivered

 Reproductive choice: If I have a child with intellectual and/or physical disabilities, how might this affect my life, my other children, and my relationship with my partner and my extended family?
 Some expectant parents have screening because they would like the information before birth to help with decision-making in the pregnancy.
 If their baby was found to have one of these conditions they would:

 - prepare for a child with special needs